traefik/traefik/docs/content/middlewares/replacequeryregex.md

 ### `regex`

-The `Regex` option is the regular expression to match and capture the query from the request URL.
+The `regex` option is the regular expression to match and capture the query from the request URL.

 !!! warning

     Care should be taken when defining replacement expand variables: `$1x` is equivalent to `${1x}`, not `${1}x` (see [Regexp.Expand](https://golang.org/pkg/regexp/#Regexp.Expand)), so use `${1}` syntax.

-!!! tip
+!!! info

     Regular expressions and replacements can be tested using online tools such as [Go Playground](https://play.golang.org/p/mWU9p-wk2ru) or the [Regex101](https://regex101.com/r/58sIgx/2).

-!!! tip
+!!! info

     This middleware only matches and modifies the query parameters of the request.
     You cannot match a non-existent query.